inkstitch/inkstitch/collections/_docs/en/004-004-font-tools.md

 Read the [Ink/Stitch font creation tutorial](/tutorials/font-creation) for in-depth instrustions.
 {: .notice--info }

+## Font Sampling

+This extension creates a list of all letters in a font.
+It helps font creators to test the outcome of a new font.

+Options are :

+* Font : the one you want to use
+* Stitch direction :  default is left to right
+* Scale : in person
+* Max line width : line breaks will  be chosen accordingly

 ## Force lock stitches

 Small fonts will sometimes unravel if threads are cut after the embroidery machine has finished the work.